 ITI experiments were carried out with 2 grasshoppers.
 The setup was the same as Experiment 1.
 Constant parameters included 10cm distance between eye and iPad, 30 trials per ITI, and one pair of S (6cm) and v (-2m/s).
 Three ITIs were chosen: 45s, 22.5s, and 1s and the total experiment consisted of 90 trials.

-In line with previous studies, an ITI of 1s yields low and late firing frequency (approximately 20Hz), compared to the frequencies with ITIs of 22.5s (45Hz) and 45s (75Hz), shown in Fig. 7.
+In line with previous studies (refs), an ITI of 1s yields low and late firing frequency (approximately 20Hz), compared to the frequencies with ITIs of 22.5s (45Hz) and 45s (75Hz), shown in Fig. 7.
 The 45s ITI showed the most consistent and frequent firing, and is the suggested minimum for the other experiments.